lasermind/lasermind.github.io/_posts/1970-01-01-hello-world.md

 ---
 title: Hello World !
 tagline: This is my Hello World post
-description: A new website is about to be forged and here is the first Hello World post, as it should be.
-For testing purposes, I extend this description with some more nonsense.
+description: A new website is about to be forged!
+Therefore here is the first Hello World post, as it's supposed to be.
+Only for testing purposes, I extend this description with some more nonsense.

 image: og-hello-world.jpg
 date: 1970-01-01 02:10:00
-categories: [helloworld]
+categories: [Hello World, Bitcoin, Test]
-tags: [helloworld]
+tags: [hello-world, test, bitcoin]
 img_path: /assets/img/
 math: true
 exclude: false